Scott Frost: Oregon

-UCF
+UCF (first stint)

 On December 1, 2015, Frost was hired as the head football coach at the University of Central Florida.
 Frost replaced long time UCF head coach George O'Leary and interim head coach Danny Barrett, who took over the Knights when O'Leary resigned following an 0–8 start.
 The Knights went on to finish 0–12 that year.
 Frost immediately turned UCF around.
 He won six games in 2016, taking the Knights to the 2016 Cure Bowl, where they lost to Arkansas State.
 In 2017, the Knights stormed through the regular season, finishing 11–0.
 They won the AAC championship game 62–55 in double overtime at home against Memphis for their 12th consecutive win.
 Frost led the Knights into the 2018 Peach Bowl, the school's second-ever appearance in a major bowl.
 In that game, they defeated 7th ranked Auburn, completing the first undefeated and untied season in school history.
 Following the game, the school claimed a national championship which is recognized in the official NCAA record books.
+He coached several NFL players, which include: Jordan Akins, Otis Anderson Jr., Nevelle Clarke, Gabe Davis, Kalia Davis, Jordan Franks, Richie Grant, Shaquill Griffin, Shaquem Griffin, Jacob Harris, Trysten Hill, Mike Hughes, D. J. Killings, Adrian Killins, Wyatt Miller, Jamiyus Pittman, Aaron Robinson, Cole Schneider, Tre'Quan Smith, Alex Ward, Marlon Williams, and Matthew Wright.